johnmathews/johnmathews.is/data/blog/murphys-laws-of-combat.md

 date: 2024-06-17 13:22:59
 category: non-technical.learning
 tags: ['combat']
-description:
+---

-  When I was a kid I found a tshirt in an army surplus store.
+When I was a kid I found a T-shirt in an army surplus store.
 On the back was written about 30 sayings.
 This was probably my first example of mental models and rules of thumb.
----

 1. Friendly fire – isn't.
 2. Recoilless rifles – aren't.